 "According to the media and government officials we have much to fear, despite what FDR once proclaimed.
 With anxiety on the rise, running scared is all we have left, at least to warn others of the impending doom.
 This custom animation and action script allows me to frantically run through the streets typing out my fears for all to know in real time.
 If needed my character could stop running to converse with someone on the street, but when fear strikes, its off and running again."
 Fear Itself, by Miami based Ivan Martinez, is a street art projection using custom action script in which he runs scared through the streets typing in his fears which are then projected on building facades.
 The works combines concepts on the running tiger of Karolina Sobecka´s Wildlife, previoulsly mentioned here and Paul Notzold´s "What/Who Are You Afraid Of?".
 According to Wooster Ivan started in August doing guerrilla projections of images on the new building developments that are appearing in and around downtown Miami.

 Memory In Motion will present media art that seeeks for new ways of remembrance by using the public space as a stage to challenge the neglecting of history with artistic means.
 The urban space, that makes history visible as architecture, offers the oportunity to connect artistic questioning with concrete history.
+Memory In Motion is an intervention into the public space that question the handling of the past, the construction of historiography, the attribution of identity, social and ethnic codes and their reflection in society right there where such a basic discussion should start: in the public.

 Public space is not a fixed space, it is everywhere, constantly in change, consequently we will be a project in motion, using different spaces for different works and different questions.